Pretrial Diversion Programs for DUI

 Additionally, your defense attorney can file pretrial motions to exclude evidence, reduce the charges, or dismiss the case completely.
 If your attorney doesn't advise the acceptance of a plea bargain or reduced charges, it is likely because he or she believes very strongly that your case will win in court.
 There are many pretrial steps a qualified defense attorney can take, so don't just give in to the charges or accept a plea bargain.

 In Ohio, you can't have your record expunged – but you can have it sealed.
 Unfortunately, this process is prohibited for several convictions, including OVI.
 However, if your defense attorney gets your charges reduced, dismissed, or wins you a not guilty verdict in court you may then be eligible to have your records sealed.
 This process could help you regain pre-arrest quality of life by removing this situation from view of potential employers during background checks.

 Despite the exclusion of these charges from pretrial intervention and record sealing, there are many defense strategies the legal team at Joslyn Law Firm can use to fight for a case reduction or dismissal.
-If you've been charged with an OVI offense in Franklin County, Delaware County, Madison County, Union County, Licking County, Fairfield County, or Pickaway County, call the attorneys at Joslyn Law Firm today.
+If you've been charged with an OVI offense in Hamilton County, Butler County, Greene County, Warren County, Franklin County, Clinton County, or Clermont County, call the attorneys at Joslyn Law Firm today.
 We will set up a free legal consultation to review your case and see what pretrial defense options are available to you.
-Call (513) 339-6289 or use our online contact form today.
+Call (513) 399-6289 or use our online contact form today.